-he Criminal Justice/Legal Studies (CJ/LS) curriculum is designed to prepare the student planning to enter the field of criminal justice or legal studies by presenting a broad-based study of the many topics and principles essential to an understanding of the criminal justice and legal systems.
+he CJ/LS curriculum is designed to prepare the student planning to enter the field of criminal justice or legal studies by presenting a broadbased study of the many topics and principles essential to an understanding of the criminal justice and legal systems.
 The CJ/LS curriculum is also designed to prepare the student who is employed in one of the numerous criminal justice or legal organizations for promotion or career advancement.
+The LS curriculum is also an excellent pathway to law school.
 The curriculum seeks to encourage the integration of Christian ethical and moral perspectives with the more common value systems associated with the criminal justice/legal systems.

 The Department of Criminal Justice and Legal Studies offers the Associate of Science in Criminal Justice, Associate of Science in Criminalistics, Associate of Science in Legal Studies, Bachelor of Science in Criminal Justice, Bachelor of Science in Legal Studies, and Master of Science in Justice Administration degrees.
-Day, night, and weekend courses are offered at the freshman and sophomore levels and a one-year program is offered to complete the junior and senior level requirements for the Bachelor of Science in Criminal Justice.
+Day, night and weekend courses are offered at the freshman and sophomore levels and a one-year program is offered to complete the junior and senior level requirements for the Bachelor of Science in Criminal Justice.
 Refer to the curriculum listed as Bachelor of Science in Criminal Justice (BCJ) for additional information.

-To receive the B.S. degree in Criminal Justice, a student must demonstrate competency by successfully completing the Directed Study (CJ 4350) and Special
+To receive a BS degree in Criminal Justice, a student must demonstrate basic competencies by taking the major field test (MFT) for criminal justice and performing successfully on that test.